steelejoe/codepalace/design/Code Palace Future Thinking.md

 # Code Palace Future Thinking

+## Game engine

+I have picked [MelonJS](https://melonjs.org) for now because I need to run in the browser.
+Is that possible with [Unity](https://unity.com)?
+[Yes](https://stackoverflow.com/questions/37720559/how-to-run-unity-game-on-browser)
+Is Unity better for this?
+Maybe?

 ## Lazy map generation

 I want the map to be lazily generated once the player enters that scene.
 If it has already been generated, the system should use the map already there.
 The maps should be 2d with ledges and I will have a multi-jumping mechanism.